pgruener/data-access-layer/README.md

 # data-binding
-Data Binding for JavaScript UI Frameworks with RESTful backend
+Data Binding with offline mode for JavaScript UI Frameworks with RESTful backend